 In this article we cover how to run a success People's Choice Awards campaign for pageant directors AND for contestants.
 Click below, which best represents you to be dropped to the section of this article that's going to help you.

-Here is a step-by-step explanation of how to run a profitable People's Choice Program.
+Here is a step-by-step explanation of how to run a profitable People's Choice program.
 If you're not familiar, a People's Choice Award program allows the audience to vote for their favorite contestant with money.
+Contestants who win are given a prize and based on our experience the best prize is a guaranteed placement inside the Top 10.

-One state director in the Miss America Organization used this strategy to raise an additional $20,000!
-Now, while that is not the norm you can successfully implement a People's Choice Award program to raise an extra $1,000 - $5,000 depending on how many contestants you have competing.
+We had one director who hosted their contest with us raised $89,000!
+Now, while that is not the norm, you can successfully implement a People's Choice Award program to raise an extra $1,000 - $5,000 depending on how many contestants you have competing, how popular your pageant is and the software you use to host your People's Choice Contest.

-Step 2: Run your People's Choice Award promotion online
+Step 2: Run your People's Choice Award on Pageant Planet

-Here's how you can run your People's Choice Awards on Pageant Planet:
+Here's a step by step guide of how you can host your People's Choice Awards on Pageant Planet at no cost to you.

-We collect the money and track the votes on your dashboard so you know how much you've made and then we send you the money via PayPal after the People's Choice Award Contest is over.
+We collect the money, track the votes in real time on your dashboard, handle customer support issues and then we send you the money after the People's Choice Award contest is over.

-Princess of America launched their People's Choice Award campaign with a click of a button on Pageant Planet and made over $2000 within 3 days.
-Miss World Canada launched their campaign and within the first 2 hours it generated over $1600!
-Other pageants like Miss America, Miss Universe Iceland, Miss Universe Bahamas, Miss West Virginia USA, Miss Pennsylvania Teen USA and many others of used our system to host their People's Choice Awards.
+Princess of America launched their People's Choice Award campaign with a click of a button on Pageant Planet and made over $2,000 within three days.
+Miss World Canada launched their campaign and within the first two hours it generated over $1,600!
+Other pageants like Miss America, Miss Universe Iceland, Miss Universe Bahamas, Miss West Virginia USA, Miss Pennsylvania Teen USA, Miss Boston, Miss Las Vegas and many others of used our system to host their People's Choice Awards.

-Here's a screen shot of how the contestants and votes are displayed!
-If you have different age divisions then all of your age divisions are displayed under each tab.
+Here's a screenshot of how the contestants and votes are displayed!
+If you have different age divisions, all of your age divisions are displayed under each tab.

 Have a person stand or sit next to whoever is taking entry tickets at the doorway of your pageant and ask each guest, "Would you like to vote for People's Choice?
 The winner gets [insert the prize(s)]."